mothsART/pouf/README.md

 ## Intro

-Pouf is a cli program for produce fake datas.
+Pouf is a cli program to produce fake datas.

 ## Install with crates.io